EcoCareSoftwareEngineering/backend/docs/API.md

 ### Update an IoT Device's Details/State

-Updates the IoT Device's details/state that correspond to `deviceID`, only send the new details.
+Updates the IoT Device's details/state that correspond to `deviceID`, only send the new details, however all tagIds must be send as the absence of a tagId is understood as removing the tag from the IoT Device.

 #### Request